youpelegrace/News_App/README.md

 It was developed using flutter and runs in both android and IOS devices.

-Riverpod statemanagement was used to manage the application state and a public news API was consumed for full functionality.
+Provider statemanagement was used to manage the application state and a public news API was consumed for full functionality.